-The 6 Sleeping Postures
+The 6 sleeping positions

 Although they are friendly and open by nature, they also tend to be cynical and suspicious of others at the same time.
 Decisions are made calmly but when they make a decision, they are very stubborn and there is nothing that can make them change their mind.
 They can be best friends and care for others.

 “Free Falling” Position

-They call it this because it seems like you just fell from heaven.
-Laying down face down, with your head turned towards one side, with one or both hands underneath the pillow or above your head.
+People have given the position this name because it seems like you just fell from heaven.
+The person will lie face down, with their head turned towards one side.
+They’ll have one or both hands underneath the pillow or above their head.
 7% of the people studied said they slept like this.
-In regards to personality, the “free fallers” are very intense, sociable, shameless, and deep down very sensitive, people.
-They love freedom a lot and don’t like to be told what to do (at no time whether it is love, work, family, society, etc).
-They are also not judgmental.

-The personality of the “stars” is that they are better listeners to problems than others, very good friends, and are always willing to help others.
-But most of the time, they prefer to be the center of attention whether its at a meeting, among siblings, etc.
+The personality of the “stars” is that they are better listeners than most, very good friends, and are always willing to help others.
+But, most of the time, they prefer to be the center of attention whether its at a meeting, among siblings, etc.

 Side positions (fetal, trunk, and melancholy) are the healthiest of the six.
 According to doctors, you need to sleep on your side in order to prevent putting pressure on your heart and the rest of your vital organs.
-We suggest turning on your right side.
+We suggest turning onto your right side.

 Lastly, the only face “down” position (free falling) is good for digestion, although others say that it is the least recommended because all vital organs are “pressed down” against the mattress.